 EduPlant programme reaches hundreds of people, transforming schools into food security hubs

-The school now not only produces its own nutritious food on-site, but it also mentors community groups and schools in the area.
+In 2021, after two years in the programme, King Harvest Academy has been crowned the EduPlant Best Permaculture School.
+The school is located near Ixopo in KwaZulu-Natal.
+King Harvest Academy now not only produces its own nutritious food on-site.
+The school also mentors community groups and schools in the area.
 “Seeing one of our community gardens selling organic produce at Hlutankungu market was the highlight of the year,” says project leader Saaheed Faymay.
 “It was even better than the Manchester United versus Liverpool game – no offence.”

 This is the aim of EduPlant: to give schools and communities the skills to feed themselves.
 The programme, run by FTFA since 1994, is the country’s longest-running and most impactful school greening and gardening programme.
-Endorsed by the Department of Basic Education’s National School Nutrition Programme, EduPlant offers schools in under-resourced communities and townships the resources, training and support they need to develop or improve their food gardens.
+EduPlant is endorsed by the Department of Basic Education’s National School Nutrition Programme.
+The programme offers schools in under-resourced communities and townships the resources, training and support they need to develop or improve their food gardens.

 Skills, food to feed hungry children

-And there is great need for such skills –– and nutritious food.
-According to the South African Child Gauge, more than one in four young children in the country.
+There is great need for such skills – and nutritious food.
+According to the South African Child Gauge, more than one in four young children in the country have stunted growth.
 Poor nutrition is one of the major causes of stunting, which is when children do not grow and develop as they should.
-This percentage has remained static over the last three decades, but officials and academics fear that the Covid-19 pandemic and national lockdowns may have pushed even more households into poverty and left more children hungry.
+This percentage has remained static over the last three decades.
+However, officials and academics fear that the Covid-19 pandemic and national lockdowns may have pushed even more households into poverty and left more children hungry.

-For 30 years, FTFA has been supporting schools to develop and sustain food gardens.
-Every two years, FTFA facilitators oversee 300 new schools to improve their productive food gardens.
+FTFA has been supporting schools to develop and sustain food gardens for 30 years.
+Every two years, FTFA facilitators work with 300 new schools to improve their productive food gardens.
 The EduPlant programme traditionally culminates in a competition to honour the best EduPlant permaculture food gardens.
-In 2021, Tiger Brands continued its commitment to the programme, in a bridging programme consisting of 12 months worth of support.
+Tiger Brands continued its commitment to the programme throughout 2021.
+This was achieved through a bridging programme consisting of 12 months worth of support.

 “Despite the restrictive measures of the lockdown, social distancing and partial school closures, our schools responded with greater resilience,” says EduPlant facilitator Bharathi Tugh.
 “They took on the challenge to continue with their gardening activities whilst mentoring other schools and community groups.
 These secondary beneficiaries became empowered to effect phenomenal changes in their own gardens.”